Where could maps take you?

 Resource in Focus: Statista

-This is an extensive statistics platform covering over 1.5 million data sets (and adding an additional 500 each day) with revenue forecasts from 2015 to 2022 on over 400 industries.
+This is an extensive statistics platform covering over 1.5 million data sets (and adding an additional 500 each day) with revenue forecasts up to 5 years into the future and historical data going back 10 years on over 170 industries.

 The platform can broken down into different elements including: